The best monitors under £100 in 2024 that tick all the boxes without the big price tag

 Having a smaller workspace can require some creativity, especially whilst on a budget.
 Ditch the stack of books and cluttered workspace and invest in something that'll make your work life comfortable and flexible, and the iiyama XB22 is just that.

-Delightfully well-made with a swivelling screen, adjustable height and a gorgeous full-HD screen, iiyama's XB22 monitor is ideal for the smaller spaces in your home, where having room for books and notes is a must.
+Delightfully well-made with a swivelling screen, adjustable height and a gorgeous full-HD screen, iiyama's XB22 monitor is ideal for the smaller spaces in your home.
+We love having room for books and notes as we work, so this fits perfectly in and around your desk space.

 Pros